vmgdimmick/Mini-Project-1/README.md

 By combining these approaches, we aim to gain insight into what drives employee engagement and where organizations can make improvements.

 ### Overview of Neural Network Model ###
 This neural network model predicts employee job satisfaction based on key factors including business travel frequency, distance from home, years at company, and age.
-The model demonstrates consistent predictions within a concentrated range (2.1-2.9 on a satisfaction scale), reflecting both our methodology and underlying data patterns.

 Type: Feed-forward neural network with single hidden layer